MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 **Power BI reports**

 - Report page subscriptions are tied to the name of the report page.
 If you subscribe to a report page, and it gets renamed, you have to re-create your subscription.
+- If you acess a report using a bookmark, the subscription will also be executed against the bookmark (filters will be the same as that of the bookmark) and **not** against the filters applied when the subscription is created.
+You can get around this by creating a bookmark with the required filters and create a subscription.

 **Apps**